NoahR02/learn-odin/src/installation/ols.md

 ## Installation
 1. Download and extract the latest [release](https://github.com/DanielGavin/ols/releases) for *your* Operating System.
 2. Rename the folder to ols and cd into it.
+3. Rename the executable inside the ols folder to `ols`.

 ### (LINUX ONLY) Add it to your PATH
 1. Add **ols** to your path, so you can use it anywhere.
 Make sure you are in the **ols** directory.